elastic/kibana/src/plugins/data/public/public.api.md

     //
     // (undocumented)
     aggSignificantTerms: ReturnType<typeof aggSignificantTerms>;
+    // Warning: (ae-forgotten-export) The symbol "aggSinglePercentile" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    aggSinglePercentile: ReturnType<typeof aggSinglePercentile>;
     // Warning: (ae-forgotten-export) The symbol "aggStdDeviation" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)